-Orchids (phals) - the porosity, nutrient holding, water retention and percolation make it and ideal potential substitute for traditional orchid growth media.
-If you are a member of one the special interest groups (eg orchid society)
+Orchids (phals) - the porosity, nutrient holding, water retention and percolation make it an ideal potential substitute for traditional orchid growth media.
+Please contact us if you are a member of a special interest group (eg orchid society).

 Asparagus - requires deep planting beds (30-50 cm).
 Deep vegetable beds tend to suffer from compaction (reducing growth) and nutrient runoff into channels.
 We know from our own tests beds, mixed biochar granules (0-8 mm size) have a dramatic and permanent beneficial effect on tilth.
 If you are a commercial grower of asparagus and want to do a controlled growth test call us, it might give you the lead on all your rival growers.

 Are there other deep-rooted perennials crops that need excellent tilth?
 Liquorice has not been commercially grown in the UK for a long time - it was featured for a comeback a while ago in the Telegraph.
 What about rhubarb, leeks celery?
 Calling all champion vegetable growers – add biochar to your potting and container mixes.
 We are happy to chat and help you formulate special